 An enterprise resource planning (ERP) software that is tailor-made for the needs of the retail industry is called a Retail ERP.
 Like regular ERP solutions, Retail ERP helps collect, manage and store data while allowing retailers to automate their business processes from a single interface.
-What sets a Retail ERP apart from its coequals is its ability to help retailers move stock quickly, manage employees at different outlets, implement loyalty plans, and multiple products, services, and items.
+What sets a Retail ERP apart from traditional ERP is its ability to help retailers move stock quickly, manage employees at different outlets, implement loyalty plans, and multiple products, services, and items.

 The retail industry faces tough competition from online stores and eCommerce giants, which have better access to automation tools simply due to the nature of their business.
 A retail ERP factors this in and ensures the smooth functioning of multiple retail outlets from a single interface.

 Here are the essential functions of a retail ERP:

 - Power backend operations such as warehouse management and stock replenishment.

 - Improve customer experience both online and offline